Netflix Australia vs Amazon Prime Video: Price, content and features compared

 Despite fresh competitors, industry giants Netflix and Prime Video are still going strong.
 The 2 platforms have been continually improving over the last few years, expanding their content libraries and adding features meant to entice potential subscribers to give them a shot.

-But if you had to only pick 1, which streaming service should you go with?
-Our thorough Netflix vs Prime Video comparison will help you make a better choice.
+But if you had to only pick one, which streaming service should you go with?
+Our thorough Netflix Australia vs Prime Video comparison will help you make a better choice.

-Prime Video and Netflix do things a little differently when it comes to package pricing.
-The former takes a free trial approach that rolls into a single monthly fee when your time is up.
-The latter dispenses its services in 3 separate tiers, currently with no free trial available.
+Prime Video and Netflix do things a little differently with package pricing.
+Prime Video has a 30-day free trial that rolls into your payment when your trial is up.
+Netflix meanwhile dispenses its services in 4 separate tiers with no free trial available.

-Meanwhile, Prime Video is free with Amazon Prime, which offers a generous 30-day trial.
-Once your free month is up, subscriptions cost only $6.99/month.
-Prime Video offers title in 4K video quality where available and supports 3 simultaneous streams as long as you're watching different content.
+Prime Video is free with Amazon Prime, which offers a generous 30-day trial.
+Once your free period is up, subscriptions cost only $9.99 a month.
+Prime Video offers titles in 4K video quality where available and supports 3 simultaneous streams as long as you're watching different content.
 For the same title, you can watch on 2 devices at the same time.